Always be Two Steps Ahead of Your Enemy: Routing and Sampling in the LDS under Churn

-\subsection{The Random Sampling Algorithm \sampling}
+\subsection{The Random Sampling Algorithm}

-Besides routing to a random swarm $S(p)$ for some $p \in [0,1)$ the algorithm \routing can also be extended to send a message to a node chosen \emph{uniformly} at random.
+Besides routing to a random swarm $S(p)$ for some $p \in [0,1)$ the algorithm \routing can also be extended to send a message to a \emph{node} (and not swarm) chosen \emph{uniformly} at random.
 We call this algorithm \sampling.
-The underlying approach is adapted from King et. al. in \cite{KingS04,KingLSY07} and works as follows.
-A node picks a random destination $p \in[0,1)$ and a random number $\Delta \in [0, 2c\lambda]$.
-The sampling then proceeds in two steps: The node first routes the message to the swarm $S(p)$ using algorithm.
-Then, the message is \emph{only} delivered to the node $w \in S(p)$ for which it holds $|\{u\,| \, u \in \langle p,w \rangle\}| = \Delta$.
-If there is no such node, the message is discarded.
-Listing \ref{alg:sampling} depicts the pseudocode for \sampling if executed on a routable series of LDS.
-Formally, it holds: \begin{lemma}[see \cite{KingS04,KingLSY07}] Let $\mathcal{D}$ be routable.
-Assume, a node $v \in V_t$ starts a message $m$ using \sampling.
-Then it holds: \begin{enumerate} \item $\forall v,w \in V_{t + 2\lambda+2}: \, P[v \textit{ receives } m] = P[w \textit{ receives } m]$ \item $P[m \textit{ is discarded}] \leq \frac{1}{2}$ \end{enumerate} \end{lemma}
+The underlying approach is adapted from King and Saia~\cite{KingS04} and King et al.~\cite{KingLSY07}.
+In their algorithm, King and Saia condition on the fact that the hash function that provides the nodes with their positions has certain properties.
+In particular, these properties are fulfilled with probability at least $1-\frac{3}{n}$ on a randomly chosen hash function $h$.
+This is not good enough for our case as we need a sampling routine that works correctly w.h.p., i.e., with probability $1-\frac{1}{n^k}$ where we can freely choose some $k>1$.
+We strongly believe that their approach can be adapted to work, w.h.p., however we will only show a weaker statement that suffices for our needs.
+In particular, we only need the sampling probabilities to be within a constant factor, i.e., between, $\frac{1}{4n}$ and $\frac{5}{n}$.
+Our approach works as as follows.
+A node first picks a value $p \in [0,1)$ uniformly at random and routes the message to the swarm $S(p)$ using algorithm \routing.
+Then, the message is \emph{only} delivered to some randomly chosen node $w \in S(p)$.
+For this, the message includes a random chosen number $\Delta \in [0,2c\lambda]$.
+The message is then delivered to the node for which it holds $|\{u\,| \, u \in \langle p,w \rangle\}| = \Delta \textit{ mod } |S(p)|$, i.e., the $\Delta^{th}$ node (in $S(p)$) that is right of $p$.
+Since all nodes in $S(p)$ know $|S(p)|$ (because they know the IDs of all nodes in $S(p)$) and $\Delta$ (because they all received the message) this can checked locally without further messages.
+The following lemma bounds the sampling probability. \begin{lemma} Let $\mathcal{D}$ be routable.
+Assume, a node $v \in V_t$ starts a message $m_v$ using \sampling.
+Then for all $u \in V_{t + 2\lambda+2}$,